[sc name=”6789″][/sc]

 2. Bond Yield Plus Risk Premium Approach

-This formula estimates cost of equity as:
+This formula estimates the cost of equity as:

-Cost of Equity = Bond Yield+Equity Risk Premium
+Cost of Equity = Bond Yield + Equity Risk Premium

 A market risk premium calculator helps determine the equity risk premium.